Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Motivation and Related Works

-We illustrate existing DNN coverage criteria in \F~\ref{fig:coverage} using two neurons (in a layer) to ease reading.
-In general, existing coverage criteria discretize neuron outputs to decide if a neuron is ``covered.''
+We illustrate existing DNN coverage criteria in \F~\ref{fig:coverage} using two neurons to ease reading.
+In general, prior coverage criteria leverages discretization to decide if a state is ``covered.''

-\textbf{Capturing ``Major Behavior'' of a Neuron.}~The first criterion, namely neuron coverage (NC), was proposed in~\cite{pei2017deepxplore}.
-It is argued by~\cite{pei2017deepxplore} that the \textit{major behavior} of a neuron is mostly reflected when its outputs are above zero.
-As in \F~\hyperref[fig:coverage]{2(a)}, NC deems a neuron as activated if its output is above threshold $T$ ($T$ is usually zero or a small value above).
+\textbf{Major Behavior of One Neuron.}~Neuron Coverage (NC)~\cite{pei2017deepxplore}, as the first criterion, argues that the \textit{major behavior} of a neuron is mostly reflected when its outputs are above zero.
+As in \F~\hyperref[fig:coverage]{2(a)}, NC deems a neuron as activated if its output is above threshold $T$ ($T$ is zero or a small value above).
 Following, three criteria were proposed~\cite{ma2018deepgauge}, namely K-Multisection Neuron Coverage (KMNC), Neuron Boundary Coverage (NBC) and Strong Neuron Activation Coverage (SNAC).
 We display KMNC, NBC and SNAC in \F~\hyperref[fig:coverage]{2(b)}, \F~\hyperref[fig:coverage]{2(c)} and \F~\hyperref[fig:coverage]{2(d)}.
 All three criteria first run training data to scope the output range of each neuron.
 Then, KMNC splits each range into $K$ segments and regards coverage as \#segments covered by neuron outputs.
 NBC denotes coverage as \#neuron outputs lying outside the range, while SNAC counts coverage as \#neurons whose outputs are larger than the upper bound of its normal value range.
-The intuition behind the three criteria is that the major behaviors of neurons are denoted as outputs that lie in the range decided by training data.
+Their intuition is that the major behaviors of neurons are denoted as outputs that lie in the range decided by training data.

-Considering the blue region in \F~\hyperref[fig:visual]{1(c)}, it is easy to see that when feeding inputs of label ``1'', NC over those two neurons will saturate.
-This indicates that criteria, which simply discretize neuron outputs, cannot properly describe the \textit{diversity} of test suits (e.g., inputs of different labels).
-Moreover, note that all these criteria should not change if the orange distribution in \F~\hyperref[fig:visual]{2(c)} is rotated for 90 degrees (possibly due to fine-tuning).
-That is, these criteria might hardly reflect distinctly changed distributions of neuron outputs.
+\underline{Limitations:}~Considering the blue region in \F~\hyperref[fig:visual]{1(c)}, it is easy to see that when feeding inputs of label ``1'', NC over those two neurons will saturate.
+This indicates that criteria, which simply discretize neuron outputs, cannot properly describe the \textit{diversity} of test suites (e.g., inputs of different labels).
+Moreover, since these criteria do not consider neuron entanglement, they should not change if the orange distribution of label ``7'' in \F~\hyperref[fig:visual]{1(c)} is rotated for 90 degrees.
+That is, these criteria might hardly reflect distinctly changed DNN behaviors.